bubble2k16/snes9x_3ds/readme.md

 -------------------------------------------------------------------------------------------------------

 ##Change History

+v1.10
+- Implemented SA-1 sleep speed-hacks on the following games.
+These games run faster and some are able to run at 60 fps on the Old 3DS when things on-screen aren't too busy.
+   Super Mario RPG; Kirby’s Dreamland; Jikkyou Oshaberi Parodius; Kirby Super Star; Marvelous; Super Robot Taisen;
+   Panic Bomber World; Dragon Ball Hyper Dimension; SD Gundam Next; Power Rangers Zeo;
+   Daisenryaku Expert 2; Masters New Augusta 3; Bass Fishing; J96 Dream Stadium;
+   Shining Scorpion; Pebble Beach New; PGA European Tour; SD F1 Grand Prix;
+- Fixed mode 7’s CLIP_10_BIT_SIGNED formula to use the original Snes9x’s formula.
+This fixes Super Chase HQ’s mode 7 intro.
+- Imported SPC7110 decompressor chip code from Snes9x 1.52.
+Now Tengai Makyou Zero (Far East of Eden Zero) can boot after 2 restarts, and in-game graphics appears without problems.
+- Fixed important bug in cheat engine so that it doesn't not increment the 65816 processor's clock cycles when enabling/disabling cheats.
+- Fixed the problem of the menu not using the correct font when the emulator first boots up.
+- Added one more mode when using the 3D slider for a sharper image.
+- Major refactoring of code.
+- Fixed SA1 MMC's memory map code by copying it from Snes9x 1.54.2.
+Now Super Mario World hack VLDC 9 boots.
+- Fixed Mode 0 rendering bug.
+The original bug was there since day 1 and with this fix, Lagoon's title screen looks right.

 v1.00
 - Transplanted the full SPC700 + DSP source codes from Snes9x v1.51 into this emulator.
 As a result, the sound emulation now supports Gaussian Interpolation, and has better accuracy.
 This fixes some sound problems in Clay Fighter and Mortal Kombat I and II.